Note: For the latest version of this blog post, please see https://iclr-blogposts.github.io/2026/blog/2026/diffusion-architecture-evolution/

 The U-Net Era

-The early pioneering works in diffusion-based image generation predominantly adopted U-Net architectures
+The early pioneering works in diffusion-based image generation predominantly adopted U-Net architectures [5] as their neural network backbone.
+This choice was largely influenced by U-Net’s proven success in various computer vision tasks [6][7].

 | Model | Gen. (#Param) | Txt. (#Param) | Total (#Param) | Release Date |